 Google loves quick load times too so don’t be surprised if the next thing they come down on are slow-loading sites.
 Here’s a good tool for speed-testing your site.

-Tip: You can check your site’s mobile compatability using Google’s own tool.
+Tip: You can check your site’s mobile compatibility using Google’s own tool.

 I cannot count the number of websites that have had their revenues slaughtered by web designers.